totalblank/Zettelkasten/6 - Main Notes/Journal.md

 All these are common knowledge, but these hit you sometimes very hard.
 I'll be needing money, soon.
 And I must create a plan.

 All things are necessary, some are more necessary and some are less.
 These things are calculated by fools.
 Everything is game.
 Treat everything as game.

+# Thorough

+Being thorough about everything is necessary.
+I can't afford to be half in.
+I must go all out.
+There are some real life tasks I must attend to,

+1. My father is getting old.
+I have to earn a lot of money and give to him.
+He loves spending money.
+2. I'll be needing two laptops and two tabs (for me and my brother).
+3. I need savings.

+I have decided that my primary earning source will be developing software.
+I have to build a lot of things, a lot of projects and start doing freelancing work.